 When you edit and revise, you become a better writer.
 Make it a practice to do this often.

 Visit the Hubpages Learning Center for tutorials and community discussions.

 In order to succeed, you need to have a plan.
 To just blindly jump into any challenge just isn't enough.
 Taking time to prepare your strategy not only assures you of success but saves you time in the long run.

 - Begin by making a list of topics to write about.

-- After saving the titles in word, began to build a brief outline.
+- After saving the titles in word, begin to build a brief outline.

 - You may change the title at any time as you build your content.

-- When an idea comes to you jot those ideas down.
-Sometimes inspiration can come to you when you're driving, watching television, on a walk or even reading a book.
+- When ideas come to you, jot them down.
+Sometimes inspiration can come to you when you're driving, watching television, on a walk, or even reading a book.

 How Disciplined Are You?

-- Setting aside a specific time to write.
-During this time don't let yourself get side-tracked with anything else.
+- Set aside a specific time to write.
+During this time, don't let yourself get side-tracked with anything else.
 Devote this period of time to writing.